mrjain/first-node-app/README.md

 console.log(`Running on http://${HOST}:${PORT}`);
 ```

-## Running our application
+## Running the application locally
-Inside the directory `first-node-app/` type the following code to run our application:
+In the directory `first-node-app/` type the following code to run our application:
 ```
 node index.js
 ```